Deliaz/jquery-trplclick/README.md

 ## TrplClick &mdash; real 'triple click' event plugin for jQuery

-Triple click event *'trplclick'* will be triggered only when all three clicks fired with equal interval.
+Triple click event will be triggered only when all three clicks fired with equal interval.

 ### Usage:
 ```javascript